 Photos: Koji Fujii Nacasa&Partners Inc

-When photographer Christian Schallert isn’t busy cooking, dressing, sleeping or eating, his small 24 square meter (258 square feet) flat appears to be an empty cube.
+When photographer Christian Schallert isn’t busy cooking, dressing, sleeping or eating, his small 24 square meters (258 square feet) flat appears to be an empty cube.
 To use a piece of furniture, he has to build it.
 Situated in Barcelona, Spain’s hip Born district, the tiny apartment is a remodeled pigeonhole loft (when Schallert first toured the apartment it was home to pigeons).
 Schallert collaborated with his friend, architect Barbara Appolloni, to come up with this unique design scheme, taking six months to complete.
 Christian says its design was inspired by the space-saving furniture aboard boats, as well as the clean lines of a small Japanese home.

 The clean-lined apartment has each appliance and piece of furniture hidden away behind seamless wood-clad panels.
 By opening and closing these panels, the apartment can be adjusted to the needs of the moment.
 To sleep, he pulls on a leather strap attached to the end of the bedframe and rolls his bed out from under the balcony, his stairs become bedside tables as well as a sofa and additional seating space to eat when a fold down counter is accessed, and he can even swing his television out from the wall.
 To cook, he clicks a spot on the wall and a spring-loaded door opens to reveal an instant kitchen, with an electric stovetop, sink, countertop, microwave oven and even a small dishwasher.
 There is also a full-sized refrigerator and freezer, a small pantry and even space to store clothes and sporting equipment.